Meet the PosseHere you can find a full listing on every member of our pro staff and learn more about them.

 Nick Forsyth was born and raised in DuBois, Pennsylvania.
 He got his start in music at a very early age.
 He started playing at church regularly by the age of 13 and bands by the age of 16 and continued to pursue a passion in music throughout his teens.
 Growing up in rural Pennsylvania, he had a love for motorsports and being in the outdoors.
 Nick graduated from Clarion University in 2007 with a B.S. in Communication, focusing on audio and video production.
 In the years after college, he spent time working as a residential care worker with troubled youth and intellectually disabled individuals, while playing drums and guitar in several music projects.
 He moved to Greensburg, PA in 2009 where he continued to work as a residential care worker and a live sound engineer at a club outside of Pittsburgh.
 Nick moved back to DuBois in late 2011 to get closer to the outdoors.
 He currently works as the Multi-Media Specialist at TomBob Outdoors while still playing on the weekends and recording/producing music out of the DuBois area.
 Nick spends his free time riding motorcycles and fourwheelers, hiking and even casting a line from time to time.
 Nick also likes long walks on the beach, sunsets, and anything that involves the freedom of being in the outdoors.

 Lance Neal is 20 years old and has three brothers of which he is the second oldest.
-He and his 19 year old girlfriend, Hailey Brady, have been dating for almost three years now.
-Their similar personalities, values, interests, and goals really do make them two peas in a pod.
+He and his wife, Hailey Neal, have similar personalities, values, interests, and goals making them two peas in a pod.

 Lance grew up in the rural countryside near Smicksburg, Pennsylvania.
 As a kid, every waking second that was available, Lance was running through the woods behind his house with his older brother.
 Anything that had to do with being outside, he was sure to be part of.
 Since the day Lance was of age, he played basketball, football, and baseball, but he always had an interest in hunting.
 Around the age of 9, he started watching hunting shows on television.
 Soon he was hooked, having an unreal drive to hunt and desire to feel the rush that the “pros” on TV had.
 However, Lance’s father wasn’t into the outdoors to the extent that Lance was, so he didn’t get to be as active as he would have liked.
 Luckily his relatives were avid outdoorsmen and really introduced him to hunting.
 By the time he reached high school, Lance realized that hunting and sports didn’t mix very well.
 Something had to give, and it sure wasn’t going to be hunting.